 The Times reported: “Mayor Hervé Schiavetti of Arles, unlike his predecessor, is a fan (of Luma Arles).”

 False.
 Any self-respecting editor should have flinched at the absence of the identity of the Mayor’s predecessor in the article.
 He is Paolo Toeschi.
-He left office in 2001, seven years before the Luma Foundation signed a protocol to develop the Parc des Ateliers.
-Mr. Toeschi’s current employer is the a French département of the Gard.
+He left office in 2001, 3 years before the Luma Foundation was even founded, and seven years before the Fondation signed a protocol to develop the Parc des Ateliers.
+Mr. Toeschi, whose current employer is the French département of the Gard, had no chance to be, or not to be, a fan.

 The Times reported: “…art complex built on a 15-acre plot of parched earth and defunct rail yard, known as the Parc des Ateliers.”